Desyn6/LHL-Jan23-Midterm/project-outline.md

 # Lighthouse Buy/Sell

+## Meetings with instructor
+-

 ## Reports
 - Final Presentation May6
 - we need to present 2 reports per week

 ## Assigned tasks:
 ### tasks